captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 with whoever it was
 ---
-Also are you still dating
+Also, are you still dating
 ---
 that lesbian girl?
 ---
-It's okay if you are
+It’s okay if you are
 ---
 You should visit me!
 ---
 Also, I just have been thinking
 ---
-maybe you don't tell me
+maybe you don’t tell me
 ---
 enough things about your life
 ---
-and maybe you don't want to tell me
+and maybe you don’t want to tell me
 ---
 which I guess is okay.
 ---
-although I don't know why you wouldn't.
+although I don’t know why you wouldn’t.
 ---
 but I do want to know.
 ---